Iowa State University: Student organizations

 ISU has over 900 student organizations on campus that represent a variety of interests.
-Organizations are supported by Iowa State's Student Activities Center.
+Organizations are supported by Iowa State's Student Engagement Office.
 Many student organization offices are housed in the Memorial Union.

-The Memorial Union at Iowa State University opened in September 1928 and is currently home to a number of University departments and student organizations, a bowling alley, the University Book Store, and the Hotel Memorial Union.
+The Memorial Union at Iowa State University opened in September 1928 and is currently home to a number of University departments and student organizations, The M-Shop, CyBowl & Billiards, the University Book Store, and the Workspace.

 The original building was designed by architect, William T. Proudfoot.
 The building employs a classical style of architecture reflecting Greek and Roman influences.
 The building's design specifically complements the designs of the major buildings surrounding the University's Central Campus area, Beardshear Hall to the west, Curtiss Hall to the east, and MacKay Hall to the north.
 The style utilizes columns with Corinthian capitals, Palladian windows, triangular pediments, and formally balanced facades.

 Designed to be a living memorial for ISU students lost in World War I, the building includes a solemn memorial hall, named the Gold Star Room, which honors the names of the dead World War I, World War II, Korean, Vietnam, and War on Terrorism veterans engraved in marble.
 Symbolically, the hall was built directly over a library (the Browsing Library) and a small chapel, the symbol being that no country would ever send its young men to die in a war for a noble cause without a solid foundation on both education (the library) and religion (the chapel).
+On Veterans Day in 2014, ISU's "Gold Star Hall" publicly honored Petty Officer Jerry Leroy Converse, a U.S. Navy sailor that was killed by Israel during the 1967 USS Liberty incident.
+Converse is buried at Oak Hill Cemetery in Cherokee, Iowa.
+This ceremony came 47 years after the attack.

 Renovations and additions have continued through the years to include: elevators, bowling lanes, a parking ramp, a book store, food court, and additional wings.

-Music

-The Choral Division of the Department of Music and Theater at Iowa State University consists of over 400 choristers in four main ensembles – the Iowa State Singers, Cantamus, the Iowa Statesmen, and Lyrica – and multiple small ensembles including three a cappella groups, Count Me In (female), Shy of a Dozen (male), and "Hymn and Her" (co-ed).

-Greek community
+Fraternities and sororities

-ISU is home to an active Greek community.
-There are 50 chapters that involve 14.6 percent of undergraduate students.
+Fraternities and sororities at ISU include fifty chapters that involve 14.6 percent of undergraduate students.
 Collectively, fraternity and sorority members have raised over $82,000 for philanthropies and committed 31,416 hours to community service.
 In 2006, the ISU Greek community was named the best large Greek community in the Midwest.

-The ISU Greek Community has received multiple Jellison and Sutherland Awards from Association for Fraternal Leadership and Values, formerly the Mid-American Greek Council Association.
-These awards recognize the top Greek Communities in the Midwest.